Guided Variational Network for Image Decomposition: Neural-Guided Variational Decomposition (NGVD) framework

 The procedure begins by passing the input image $f^{(i)}$ through a parameter predictor $\Lambda_{\Theta_1}$.
 Unlike traditional variational methods that rely on manually tuned hyperparameters, this neural-guided component learns to map image features to optimal regularization parameters $(\lambda_1^{(i)}, \lambda_2^{(i)})$.
 This ensures that the decomposition is tailored to the specific structural characteristics of each observation.

 The core of the algorithm is an inner loop of $K$ iterations for the weights refinement.
 In each step $k$, a second neural network, $\mathcal{W}_{\Theta_2}$, observes the current state of the decomposition $\widehat{x}_{k-1}$ to update the weighting operators $(W_1, W_2)$.
-Rather than treating the decomposition as a ``black-box'' regression, the algorithm solves a structured linear system $A(W_1, W_2)x = S^T f$, with warm start from $\widehat x_{k-1}$.
+Rather than treating the decomposition as a ``black-box'' regression, the algorithm solves the linear system $A(W_1, W_2)x = S^\top f$ approximately via CG (at most $80$ iterations, tolerance $\epsilon=10^{-6}$), warm-started from $\widehat{x}_{k-1}$.
 This ensures that the output $\widehat{x}_k$ always satisfies the underlying variational principles of the cartoon-texture model, while the neural network guides the trajectory toward the ground truth.

 By training on a dataset of $M$ labeled samples $\{ (f^{(i)}, g^{(i)}) \}_{i=1}^M$, the framework leverages the ``multi-instance'' advantage discussed previously.
 While the final model can operate in a single-instance mode (performing inference on one new image), the training phase uses the collective insights of the entire dataset.
 This allows the parameters $\Theta$ to generalize across various textures and geometries, leading to a more robust and ``insightful'' decomposition than could be achieved by optimizing a single image in isolation.